 The products and services received by Guild in exchange for brokerage business have a value in hard dollars, and to obtain those products and services for soft dollars, Guild provides commissions to the brokers from 1.4 to 1.6 times the hard dollar cost.
-Guild thereby earns soft dollar credits by providing commission business to the various brokers, and products and services are received by Guild in exchange for specified amounts of commission dollars.
+Guild thereby earns soft dollar credits by providing commission business of 1 to 3 cents per share to the soft dollar brokers, and products and services are received by Guild in exchange for specified amounts of commission dollars.